doubleII/Test/Docker.md

 $ docker run <host_port>:<container_port>
 ```

-#### run commans with bash. it will gave you a terminal inside the running container
+#### run commans with bash.
+It will gave you a terminal inside the running container

+See to `-d -p` command

 ```bash
 $ docker run -it --name proxy nginx bash
 ```